xbinaryx/css/docs/rules/use-baseline.md

 This rule accepts an option object with the following properties:

 - `available` (default: `"widely"`)
-    - change to `"newly"` available to allow features that have had cross-browser support for fewer than 30 months
+    - change to `"newly"` to allow features that are at the Baseline newly available stage: features that have been supported on all core browsers for less than 30 months
-    - set to a numeric baseline year, for which all features that became baseline that year or earlier should be allowed (example: `2023`)
+    - set to a numeric baseline year, such as `2023`, to allow features that became Baseline newly available that year, or earlier

 ## When Not to Use It